brianr747/platform/README.md

 # platform
 Platform to download, manipulate and plot data.
 Mainly Python, with some R. Built around a MySQL database (eventually).

+(Note: if this is every to be a serious project, it needs a better name.
+Since all my code is in a single PyCharm project, I can refactor the name easily, but users need to know that the package name may shift.)

 Python 3 only.
-I work on Python 3.7, and no idea about backward compatability issues.
+I work on Python 3.7, and no idea about backward compatibility issues.

 This repository is mainly for my own use for now; I am transferring my platform to a new computer, and decided to do a clean up at the same time.
 In particular, the MySQL interface is not implemented.